Package Leaflet: Information for the User

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-term effects or, very rarely, they can be life-threatening.

 It is essential to remember that the overall risk of a harmful blood clot due to Bemasive is small.